-Giant saw-toothed peaks stand guard along the eastern edge of Utah's urban centers.
-When the crush of civilization gets too much, locals escape to the forested slopes.
-The Wasatch Mountain Range is nature's playground all year long, but in winter a fabulous low-density, low-moisture snowfall – 300in to 500in of it a year – blankets the terrain.
-Perfect snow and thousands of acres of high-altitude slopes helped earn Utah the honor of hosting the 2002 Winter Olympics – the skiing in the Wasatch range is some of the best in North America.
+Giant saw-toothed peaks on the eastern edge of Utah's urban centers, these forested slopes provide a popular haven.
+The Wasatch Mountain Range is nature's playground year-round, but in winter a fabulous low-density, low-moisture snowfall – 300in to 500in yearly – blankets the terrain.
+Perfect snow and thousands of acres of high-altitude slopes helped earn Utah the honor of hosting the 2002 Winter Olympics.
+Skiing in the Wasatch range is some of the best in North America.

-Resort towns cluster near the peaks; Park City, on the eastern slopes, is the most well known and quasi-cosmopolitan of the bunch.
+Resort towns cluster near the peaks; Park City, on the eastern slopes, is the most well known and quasi-cosmopolitan.
 Salt Lake City resorts, on the western side, are easiest for townies to reach.
-Ogden is the sleeper of the bunch and Sundance is known as much for its film festival as its ski trails.
-Most areas lie within 45 to 60 minutes of the SLC airport, so you can leave New York or Los Angeles in the morning and be skiing by noon.
+Ogden is the sleeper hit and Sundance is known as much for its film festival as its ski trails.
+Most areas lie within an hour of the international airport: leave New York or Los Angeles in the morning to be skiing by noon.